scottpoulton/Website/content/about.md

 title: "about"
 ---

 Hi!

 I'm Scott, I go by xyzg online.

-Currently studying Medical Science.

 I reside in Sydney, Australia.